-The New Stories Project is a newly established Storytellers Unit that offers a series of accessible storytelling workshops to emerging and established artists living with intellectual differences.
+The New Stories Project is a newly established Storytellers Unit that offers a series of accessible storytelling workshops to emerging and established neurodivergent artists.

 Launched in 2018 in partnership with Les Muses (Centre for artists with intellectual disabilities), Mackay Centre School (for children and youth with disabilities), and the West Island Association for Intellectual Handicapped (WIAIH), the program provides professional experience and fosters intergenerational exchange within the community.